 “Four hundred twelve thaums,” he announced.
 “We will have to recalibrate the settings for a higher-term student next time, or you will blind us both.”
 Students who had never cast before entering the University could expect to end their first term with a capacity between eighty to one hundred sixty thaums, depending on how much time and effort they put in.
 Her head start had given her more than just the obvious advantage, as the Will advanced faster when the foundation it grew from was larger.
 Archmage Zard, who was over a hundred years old and whose capacity was estimated to be in the tens of thousands, could probably improve by a couple hundred thaums within half the time it had taken her.
 And at the age of eleven, it had taken her almost two weeks of strictly supervised, short practice sessions to improve by a single thaum.

-For her to break four hundred thaums now was not unexpected, as she had been improving at a steady pace, but when she thought back to the beginning of term.
-It put her firmly in the middle range of a standard Apprentice who had just received their license, but meant that she had almost doubled her capacity from the beginning of term.
+For her to break four hundred thaums now was not unexpected, as she had been improving at a steady pace, but when she thought back to the beginning of term, it put her firmly in the middle range of a standard Apprentice who had just received their license.
+It also meant that she had almost doubled her capacity from the beginning of term.
 In only five months, she had achieved almost as much as all the years since she began learning from Grandfather.
 Her progress had stagnated for much of that time, with not enough time spent practicing, and no new magic to stretch her Will.
 ‘It was the right decision to come here.
 Despite everything.’
 When trying to do the math on the ratio of improvement, she realized that her birthday had passed, without her even realizing it, and she was now two decades old.

 Professor Lacer moved around to the other side of his desk, reaching into one of the drawers and pulling out a parcel wrapped in brown paper and tied with twine.
 “I must commend your dedication.
 It is obvious from your rate of improvement.”